 As an Elementary School Counselor, I use glitter jars with small groups of kids who are learning about feelings, anger management, or mindfulness.
 I keep one in the center of my table so when emotional kids visit my office, they can flip the jar and relax on a nearby cushion.

-Invite kids to pour 3 TBSP of glitter glue into the jar.
+Pour 1/2 cup of glitter glue or clear glue into the jar.

-If you are choosing to do so, add 1–2 TSP of extra glitter to the jar.
+Add 1–2 teaspoons of extra glitter to the jar.

 Fill up the remainder of the jar with distilled water.

 If desired, use a hot glue gun to squeeze a ring of glue around the lid of the jar.
 Press the lid onto the jar and secure with the metal ring.